 When in the morning may one begin to put on Tefillin:

-A traveler: One who is traveling on foot in the early morning, prior to daybreak, is allowed to don Tefillin without a blessing even prior to the above mentioned time of Mi Sheyakir.
-When the time of Mi Sheyakir arrives, he is to say move the Tefillin and then say the blessing.
-If he is not traveling by foot, but rather through some form of transportation, such as a car, train or plane, it is forbidden to wear the Tefillin before Mi Sheyakir, even without a blessing.
+A traveler: One who desires to travel on foot in the early morning, prior to daybreak, may put on Tefillin without a blessing [even though it is prior to the above mentioned time of Mi Sheyakir].
+When the time of Mi Sheyakir arrives, he is to move the Tefillin and then say the blessing.
+If he is not traveling by foot but rather through some form of transportation, such as one who is riding [on a horse] or sitting in a car, train or plane, it is forbidden to wear the Tefillin before Mi Sheyakir, even without a blessing.

 One may begin to don Tefillin with a blessing beginning from Mi-Sheyakir, when there is enough light after dawn to be able to recognize an acquaintance from four Amos.
 It is forbidden to don Tefillin before this time, even if it is past Alos, unless one is traveling by foot prior to Mi Sheyakir.

 Practically, when is the exact time of Mi-shayakir?

 The exact time of Mi-Sheyakir is difficult to ascertain, and there are various opinions in its regard.
 Practically, the widespread custom in Jerusalem/Eretz Yisrael is to consider Mi Sheyakir exactly 60 minutes before sunrise throughout all times of the year, although other customs do exist.
 The widespread custom in the Diaspora is to consider Mi Sheyakir either from when the sun is 12.9 Degrees from the horizon, or 11.5 degrees from the horizon.
 Practically, each person is to follow a calendar that contains the listing of his city, and follows the Halachic opinion that he is accustomed to follow.
 There is no known Chabad custom in this regard.